-1 §1761(c).
-2 109.
-Consumers.
-Plaintiff and members of the California Subclass are "consumers," as 3 defined by the CLRA in California Civil Code §1761(d).
-4 110.
-Transactions.
-The purchase of the Products by Plaintiff and members of the 5 California Subclass are "transactions" as defined by the CLRA under California Civil Code section 6 1761(e).
-7 111.
-Violations of the CLRA.
-Defendant violated the following sections of the CLRA by 8 selling the Products to Plaintiff and the California Subclass through the false, misleading, deceptive, 9 and fraudulent Challenged Representation: 10 a.
-Section 1770(a)(5) by representing that the Products have "characteristics, uses 11 [or] benefits which [they] do not have."
-12 b.
-Section 1770(a)(7) by representing that the Products "are of a particular standard, 13 quality, or grade [when] they are of another."
-14 c.
-Section 1770(a)(9) by labeling the Products "with [the] intent not to sell them as 15 advertised."
-16 112.
+1 Section 1770(a)(5) by representing that the Products have "characteristics, . . . uses a.
+2 [or] benefits . . . which [they] do not have."
+3 b.
+Section 1770(a)(7) by representing that the Products "are of a particular standard, quality, or grade . . . [when] they are of another."
+4 Section 1770(a)(9) by labeling the Products "with [the] intent not to sell them as 5 c. advertised."
+6 7 112.
 Knowledge.
-Defendant's uniform and material representations and omissions 17 regarding the Products were likely to deceive, and Defendant knew or should have known that its 18 representations and omissions were untrue and misleading.
-19 113.
+Defendant's uniform and material representations and omissions 8 regarding the Products were likely to deceive, and Defendant knew or should have known that its 9 representations and omissions were untrue and misleading.
+10 113.
 Malicious.
-Defendant's conduct is malicious, fraudulent, and wanton in that 20 Defendant intentionally misled and withheld material information from consumers, including 21 Plaintiff, to increase the sale of the Products.
-22 114.
+Defendant's conduct is malicious, fraudulent, and wanton in that 11 Defendant intentionally misled and withheld material information from consumers, including 12 Plaintiff, to increase the sale of the Products.
+13 114.
 Plaintiff Could Not Have Avoided Injury.
-Plaintiff and members of the California 23 Subclass could not have reasonably avoided such injury.
-Plaintiff and members of the California 24 Subclass were unaware of the existence of the facts that Defendant suppressed and failed to disclose, 25 and Plaintiff and members of the California Subclass would not have purchased the Products and/or 26 would have purchased them on different terms had they known the truth.
-27 115.
+Plaintiff and members of the California Subclass could not have reasonably avoided such injury.
+Plaintiff and members of the California 14 15 Subclass were unaware of the existence of the facts that Defendant suppressed and failed to disclose, and Plaintiff and members of the California Subclass would not have purchased the Products and/or 16 17 would have purchased them on different terms had they known the truth.
+18 115.
 Causation/Reliance/Materiality.
-Plaintiff and the California Subclass suffered harm 28 as a result of Defendant's violations of the CLRA because they relied on the Challenged Representation in deciding to purchase the Products.
-The Challenged Representation was a substantial factor.
-The Challenged Representation was material because a reasonable consumer would consider it important in deciding whether to purchase the Products.
+Plaintiff and the California Subclass suffered harm 19 as a result of Defendant's violations of the CLRA because they relied on the Challenged 20 Representation in deciding to purchase the Products.
+The Challenged Representation was a 21 substantial factor.
+The Challenged Representation was material because a reasonable consumer 22 would consider it important in deciding whether to purchase the Products.
+23

 116. Section 1782 - Prelitigation Demand/Notice.
-Pursuant to California Civil Code section 1782, more than thirty days prior to the filing of this complaint, on July 28, 2021, Plaintiff's counsel, acting on behalf of Plaintiff and members of the Class, mailed a notice via U.S. certified mail, return receipt requested, to Defendant at its principal places of business and care of its agent for service of process registered with the California Secretary of State (Edgewell Personal Care Brands, LLC, 6 Research Drive, Shelton, CT 06484; Edgewell Personal Care Brands, LLC, 1350 Timberlake Manor Pkwy., Ste.
+Pursuant to California Civil Code section 1782, more than thirty days prior to the filing of this complaint, on July 28, 2021, Plaintiff's counsel, acting on behalf of Plaintiff and members of the Class, mailed a notice via U.S. certified mail, return receipt requested, to Defendant at its principal places of business and care of its agent for service of process registered with the California Secretary of State (Edgewell Personal Care Brands, LLC, 6 Research Drive, Shelton, CT 06484; Edgewell Personal Care Brands, LLC, 1350 N.D.
+Cal.
+Case No. Case No.: 3:21-cv-07669-RS -71-

+Timberlake Manor Pkwy., Ste.
 300, Chesterfield, MO 63017; Corporate Creations Network Inc., 801 US highway 1, North Palm Beach, FL 33408) regarding Defendant's particular violations of the California Consumers Legal Remedies Act, as set forth above, and demanding that Defendant correct and otherwise rectify those violations with respect to Plaintiff and all members of the Class.
 The form, content, and delivery of the notice satisfy subsections (1) and (2) of section 1782(a).
 The notice of violations and demand for remedial action, as of the filing of this complaint, did not result in adequate correction, repair, replacement, and/or other remedy by Defendants, including all remedial action set forth in the notice letter and as set forth under section 1782(c).